mcnuttandrew/table-cartogram/readme.md

 });
 ```

-### tableCartogramWithUpdate
+## tableCartogramWithUpdate

 Construct a function for iteratively creating updates, useful for watching the descent process or debugging.
+Returns a function which takes a number of steps to take, that is it's type is something like `(PROPS) => (steps: number) => polygons`.

+### Props

+**data**: DataTable
+Any tabular data that can be be combined with an accessor to generate number[][]

+**accessor**: (x: any) => number
+A lambda function for getting the of a particular cell with data table

+**height?**: number
+Default: 1
+The height scaling factor of computation.
+Generally good to select a low number such as 1.

+**width?**: number
+Default: 1
+The width scaling factor of computation.
+Generally good to select a low number such as 1.

+**layout**: LayoutType
+See Below

+**optimizationParams?**: OptimizationParams
+Object See Below

+### Example

 ```js
 const resultsBuilder = tableCartogramWithUpdate({